Is Spanish easier than French to Learn?

 If you need some extra motivation, try remembering all the ways in which Spanish fluency will improve you: from travel or job opportunities to a healthier brain and deeper personal connections.

-However, if you’re in Canada, or planning to travel or do business there, knowing French is going to be more helpful — it’s an official language of the country, after all.
+However, if you’re in Canada, or planning to travel or do business there, knowing French is going to be more helpful — it’s the official language of the country, after all.
 In fact, French is the first official language spoken by more than 20% of the population, most of whom live in the eastern province of Quebec.

 20 Basic French Travel Phrases for Beginners